 Documentation from the following sources may be considered:

 a.
 Records or documents created by any federal government agency (including verified information submitted for security clearance and dosimetry badging), any tribal government or any state, county, city or local government office, agency, department, board or other entity or other public agency or office.

 The CE has the discretion to assign probative weight to different affidavits.
-For example, the CE may find that an affidavit from a former CEO of an employer has significantly more probative value than that of one from a relative who may benefit from an award.
+For example, the CE may find that an affidavit from a former CEO of an employer has significantly more probative value than that of one from a temporary worker who had no reason to be well-informed on his/her employer’s contractual relationship with DOE or a DOE contractor.
 The CE must use his or her own judgment to ascertain what weight to give to any given piece of evidence, including affidavits.
 The CE is to assess the probative value of affidavits by applying these general parameters:

 (1) Affiliation of affiant to employee (co-worker vs. family member).
-Affidavits from co-workers and managers carry more weight than those from family members, as they would be in a better position to provide details about work and less likely to have a financial stake in the outcome of the claim.
+Affidavits from co-workers and managers carry more weight than those from family members, as they would be in a better position to provide details about work.

 (2) Descriptive vs. vague employment information.
 More detailed affidavits carry more weight than vague, generalized statements because more specific information is more easily corroborated than that which is ambiguous.

 (3) First-hand knowledge vs. second-hand knowledge.
 An affidavit not containing first-hand knowledge has very little probative value, as it is nothing more than hearsay.